 At Cerebra we understand that if you have one child that doesn’t sleep, the whole family suffers.
 Our Sleep Advice Service offers various resources including our Guide to Sleep, workshops and a one-to-one telephone support service to help your child – and everyone in your family – get a better night’s sleep.

 We have a range of books, eBooks and audio books on the subject of brain conditions in our library for both adults and children.
 Our Toy library is also available for children with special needs.
 Both services are free and easy to use.

 We publish a series of guides and factsheets to help families of children with brain conditions with common problems they may be facing.
 They offer comprehensive, up-to-date advice and strategies to help you deal with a wide range of issues.

-Our Legal Advice Service provides free legal advice to families who need help getting the right support for their children.
+Our Legal Rights Service provides help to get families the right support for their children.
 It runs alongside our innovative problem-solving LEaP project at the School of Law at Leeds University.
 To find out more and see whether you are eligible for help, please look at our project guidelines before filling out an online request form.